 Sirius is one of the first 4th-generation storage rings globally and the only synchrotron in Latin America.
 It is currently under commissioning, with a set of 14 beamlines that will be delivered in two phases during the first years of operations and are designed to cover a wide variety of scientific programs, some of them in strategic areas for Brazil’s development.

-UVX is operated by the Brazilian Synchrotron Light Laboratory (LNLS), which is part of the Brazilian Center for Research in Energy and Materials (CNPEM), a non-profit private research and development institution under the supervision of the Brazilian Ministry of Science, Technology, Innovations and Communications (MCTIC).
+Sirius is operated by the Brazilian Synchrotron Light Laboratory (LNLS), part of the Brazilian Center for Research in Energy and Materials (CNPEM).
+CNPEM is a non-profit private research and development institution under the Brazilian Ministry of Science, Technology, and Innovations (MCTI) supervision.

 Latest News From LNLS

 Current: Current: 350 mA (in top-up mode).
 Presently in commissioning with 50 mA (in decay mode).